Martial Arts & Kickboxing - Maximum benefit, maximum enjoyment

 Towards the end of the 19th Century, many foreigners were in China, and some referred to the Chinese as the “Sick Men of Asia.”
 Master Huo believed that “in order to strengthen the country, you must first strengthen the people”, and established the Chin Woo School to allow all Chinese the opportunity to learn Chinese kungfu.

 Famously in 1909, a European wrestler was sent to Shanghai to challenge any Chinese that would accept.
 Master Huo accepted the challenge and emerged victorious.
-This incident further escalated Master Huo’s reputation.
+This incident escalated Master Huo’s reputation to that of a national hero.

-Currently, Chin Woo is one of the largest wushu organizations in the world with branches in Argentina, Australia, Canada, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Malaysia, Netherlands, New Zealand, Peru, Poland, Portugal, Russia, Singapore, Sri Lanka, Switzerland, Thailand, United Kingdom, USA and Vietnam.
+Currently, Chin Woo is one of the largest martial arts organisations in the world with branches in Argentina, Australia, Canada, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Malaysia, Netherlands, New Zealand, Peru, Poland, Portugal, Russia, Singapore, Sri Lanka, Switzerland, Thailand, United Kingdom, USA and Vietnam.

-The stories of Huo Yianjia and Chin Woo have been fictionalised in many popular movies, including Bruce Lee’s “Fist of Fury” and Jet Li’s “Fist of Legend” and “Fearless”.
+The stories of Huo Yuanjia and Chin Woo have been fictionalised in many popular movies, including Bruce Lee’s “Fist of Fury” and Jet Li’s “Fist of Legend” and “Fearless”.

 The Chin Woo wushu forms or routines, are primarily a “Northern” style.
 The main difference between northern and southern styles of wushu, is that the northern styles tend to emphasise fast and powerful kicks, high jumps and generally fluid and rapid movement, while the southern styles focus more on strong arm and hand techniques, and stable, immovable stances and fast footwork.
 Chin Woo weapon forms include spears, cudgels, straight swords, and single and double broadswords, to name but a few.